VALAWAI/C2_shapley_calculator/README.md

 # C2_shapley_calculator

-This component computes the Shapley value of a given norm in a normative system with respect to a given value.
+This component computes the Shapley value of a given norm within a normative system with respect to a given value.